jackcpennington/website/content/project/fifa21_classification/index.md

 Observation
-* Strong corrlation for Goalkeeper traits as expected
+* Strong correlation for Goalkeeper traits as expected
 * Some strong correlations for Defender traits too e.g. Defending, Marking and Tackling